Reginald Arbuthnot

 Reginald James Hugh Arbuthnot (2 June 1853 – 19 September 1917) was an English businessman and amateur cricketer who played two first-class cricket matches for Kent County Cricket Club.

 Early life

-Arbuthnot was born at Brighton in Sussex, the son of William and Elizabeth Arbuthnot.
+Arbuthnot was born at Brighton in Sussex, the son of William Urquhart Arbuthnot and Elizabeth Arbuthnot.
 His father was a partner in the Indian banking firm Arbuthnot & Co based in Madras and was a member of the Indian Council.
 He was the grandson of Sir William Arbuthnot, 1st Baronet.

 The family lived at Brigden Place in Bexley in Kent and Arbuthnot was educated at Rugby School.
 Whilst at Rugby he played cricket in the school XI.

 Business career

 After leaving school Arbuthnot spent an extended time in India on business working for the family firm as well as working in England as a coffee broker.
 He was a member of the Madras Legislative Council in 1891–1892.
 The firm failed "spectacularly" in 1906, although Arbuthnot was wealthy enough to continue to live in London without needing to work.